eddiedunn/langchain_document_qa/README.md

 This is an example console question and answer app that loads in a set of PDFs (recursively from PDF_ROOT directory)  and let's you ask questions about them using a semantic (meaning-based instead of keyword) search.

 It uses langchain (https://github.com/hwchase17/langchain/) with Postgres pgvector plug-in as the datastore and hkunlp/instructor-large (https://huggingface.co/hkunlp/instructor-large) open source embeddings from Hugging face.
-This allows you to create embeddings for free instead of using AopenAI's and needing to pay.
+This allows you to create embeddings for free instead of using OpenAI's and needing to pay.

 It does use OpenAI llm for the question processing.
 I hope to change this to an open source llm that runs locally as well.